0xERR0R/blocky/docs/configuration.md

       failStartOnListError: false
     ```

+### Concurrency

+Blocky downloads and processes links in a single group concurrently.
+With parameter `processingConcurrency` you can adjust
+how many links can be processed in the same time.
+Higher value can reduce the overall list refresh time, but more parallel
+ download and processing jobs need more RAM.
+Please consider to reduce this value on systems with limited memory.
+Default value is 4.

+    !!! example

+    ```yaml
+    blocking:
+      processingConcurrency: 10
+    ```

 ## Caching

 Each DNS response has a TTL (Time-to-live) value.
 This value defines, how long is the record valid in seconds.
 The